pickyourtrail_logo

 • Duration: 3-4 hours

-Pro Tip: Shoot when it is sunrise so that temperatures are cooler and the golden light is falling down the sandstone cliffs.
+Pro Tip: Start at sunrise so that temperatures are cooler and the golden light falls on the sandstone cliffs.

 Kings Creek Walk – Easy Kings Canyon Trail for Families